What was Agrippina the Younger's role and influence as the mother of Nero?

 The opening of Nero's reign showed Agrippina at her highest point of public power.

-The coinage.
-The first aurei and denarii of Nero's reign (AD 54) show Agrippina and Nero in jugate portraits on the obverse.
+- The first aurei and denarii of Nero's reign (AD 54) show Agrippina and Nero in confronting (face-to-face) portraits on the obverse.
 The legend AGRIPP.
 AUG.
 DIVI CLAUD.
 NERONIS CAES.
 MATER reverses the usual relationship: Agrippina is named first, Nero is identified by his relationship to her.
 Within a year (AD 55) the design changed: facing portraits replaced the jugate type, with Nero on the reverse.
 By AD 56 Agrippina was off the obverse altogether.

 Burrus and Seneca